der41/Pandas_to_Report/README.md

 [Walkthrough the project](https://www.youtube.com/watch?v=V1b-8KlwHVU)

 ## Purpose of project
-The purpose of this project is to present some transformation of data using Pandas with World Bank data and automating the publishing process into Data_summary.md with CI/CD.
+The purpose of this project is to present some transformation of data using Pandas.
+This repository use data from the World Bank, World Development Indicator dataset and automating the publishing process into Data_summary.md with CI/CD.

 ## Visualizations